 - Read the OPaC User Guide (PDF, 3.2 MB) to learn how to complete the report.

 - As part of your report, within OPaC, submit the results of your wildlife research or collection for entry into FWMIS (Fisheries and Wildlife Management Information System).
-Download the appropriate loadform from Wildlife Loadforms.
+Download the appropriate loadform and access the FWMIS Loadform Check Tool from Wildlife Loadforms.